ngnguyen512/Real-Estate-Map---Open-Avenues/README.md

 # Real-Estate-Map---Open-Avenues
 This is an iteractive real estate map (micro-internship project) for Open Avenues in collaboration with Meridian Capital Group.

-\n To run this repo, clone it to your local and run following command in your terminal:
+#To run this repo, clone it to your local and run following command in your terminal:
 #npm install
 #npm run dev